quilted-tutorial/SPARC-guru/content/getting_started/index.md

 If there is no output, [install](https://jupyter.org/install) JupyterLab with the following command:

     $ pip install jupyterlab

-Once this is done or if you already have JupyterLab installed on your machine simply navigate into the cloned directory and run JupyterLab:

-    $ cd SPARC-tutorial && jupyter-lab --LabApp.token='' --no-browser

-Once JupyterLab is running there is only one thing left to do: select a tutorial.
+Once JupyterLab is installed there is only one thing left to do: select a tutorial.
+Follow this [link](http://127.0.0.1:8888/lab) to see which tutorials are available!
-Once JupyterLab is running you are all set and ready to go!
-Follow this [link](http://127.0.0.1:8888/lab) to get started and open the SPARC-tutorial.ipynb file.